 - Read an article by undergraduate alumna Elisabeth Powell in the Journal of Business Anthropology reflecting on the relevance of her academic study of anthropology to her career in the business world.

 - Learn how undergraduate alumnus Raphael Frankfurter '13 went from studying anthropology at Princeton to providing humanitarian healthcare in Sierra Leone to pursuing joint M.D. and Ph.D. degrees.

 - Read an essay in 2018 by graduate student Alexandra Middleton reflecting on her own path from an undergraduate concentration in anthropology to her pursuit of a Ph.D. in anthropology.

 - The Center for Career Development at Princeton University provides resources for career exploration and development.

 What have Princeton anthropology majors done after graduation?

-The Anthropology Department is particularly well suited to facilitate this kind of achievement.
+The Anthropology Department is particularly well suited to facilitate the kind of achievement described above.
 The scale of the department enables us to give concentrators personal attention, especially in their Junior Independent Work and Senior Thesis writings.
 Anthropology students have done extremely well at Princeton (with a high percentage earning academic honors and prizes, as well as prestigious national awards) and in their lives after graduation.